- The Life of a Glacier

 - Glacier Photo Gallery

 What types of glaciers are there?

 These glaciers develop in high mountainous regions, often flowing out of icefields that span several peaks or even a mountain range.
-The largest mountain glaciers are found in Arctic Canada, Alaska, the Andes in South America, the Himalayas in Asia, and on Antarctica.
+The largest mountain glaciers are found in Arctic Canada, Alaska, the Andes in South America, and the Himalaya in Asia.